urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 ```

 Most of `index.hoon` contains the various front-end components like this.
 It
-also contains some functions to retrieve lists of groups, group metadata,
+also contains some functions to retrieve groups and members from the Squads app,
-current subscriptions, etc.
+and CSS stylesheets.

 ## Next steps